Approximation in K-theory for Waldhausen Quasicategories: Introduction

-{\bf Outline of Paper.} In Section~\ref{sec:recollections}, I recall all the prerequisites from the theory of quasicategories as developed by Boardman--Vogt, Joyal, and Lurie, including homotopy, join, slice, and colimits.
-In Section~\ref{sec:Waldhausen Quasicategories}, I recall the notion of Waldhausen quasicategory, discuss some of its consequences, and introduce the variants $\overline{S_\bullet^\infty}$ and $\calf_\bullet^\infty$ of Waldhausen's constructions using spines $I[n]$ rather than simplices $\Delta[n]$.
-Section~\ref{sec:approximation_theorems} contains the proofs of various quasicategorical Approximation Theorems and the main technical result Proposition~\ref{prop:main_technical_result:G_is_whe}, and discusses overquasicategories for the quasicategorical version of Quillen's Theorem A. Section~\ref{sec:approximation_theorems} also contains a comparison with other results in the literature.
-Section~\ref{sec:lifting_conditions} asks when an exact functor induces an equivalence of homotopy categories for higher $S_n^\infty$ iterates, and discusses homotopy of natural transformations in terms of lifting conditions.
+{\bf Outline of Paper.} For readers not already familiar with quasicategories, I review in Appendix Section~\ref{sec:recollections} all the necessary results of Boardman--Vogt, Joyal, and Lurie, including homotopy, join, slice, and colimits.
+There I also prove a criterion for a simplicial set to be weakly contractible, which is a simplicial version of a categorical result Schlichting extracted from Waldhausen's paper \cite{WaldhausenAlgKTheoryI}.
+Section~\ref{sec:Motivational_Examples} rapidly presents new examples that are covered by the Cofibration Approximation Theorem~\ref{thm:CofibrationApproximation} but not the Approximation Theorem~\ref{thm:Approximation}.
+Some terminology from the rest of the paper is used here, but the purpose is to quickly motive the rest of the work.
+In Section~\ref{sec:Waldhausen Quasicategories}, I recall the notion of Waldhausen quasicategory, discuss some of its consequences, and introduce the variants $\overline{S_\bullet^\infty}$ and $\overline{\calf_\bullet^\infty}$ of Waldhausen's constructions using spines $I[n]$ rather than simplices $\Delta[n]$.
+Section~\ref{sec:approximation_theorems} is the heart of the paper, it begins with the main technical result of the paper, the Pre-Approximation Theorem~\ref{thm:Pre-Approximation}, then proves various quasicategorical Approximation Theorems, and compares the axioms Pre-App 2, App 2, and Cofibration App 2.
+Section~\ref{sec:approximation_theorems} also contains a more detailed comparison with other results in the literature.

-{\bf Acknowledgements.} I thank Andr{\'e} Joyal for his course on quasicategories at the Centre de Recerca Matem\`atica (Barcelona) during the thematic programme on Homotopy Theory and Higher Categories in academic year 2007/08.
-The organizers of that glorious year have my gratitude: Carles Casacuberta, Andr{\'e} Joyal, Joachim Kock, Amnon Neeman, and Frank Neumann.
-There I learned the quasicategory theory used in this article, while supported on grant SB2006-0085 of the Spanish Ministerio de Educaci\'{o}n y Ciencia at the Universitat Aut\`{o}noma de Barcelona.

-I especially thank Andrew Blumberg for his excellent comments, and for answering my questions concerning \cite{BlumbergGepnerTabuadaI}, \cite{BlumbergMandellAbstHomTheory}, and the general topic of Approximation.
-His critical suggestion to consider the cofibration subcategories more closely led me to discover Theorem~\ref{thm:Approximation_when_F_induces_cof_equiv}.
-I also thank David Gepner for previous discussions on $K$-theory and quasicategories.